bupticybee/TexasHoldemSolverJava/README.md

 ![algs](img/solvergui.gif)

-This is a java-based Texas Hold'em solver, fully open source, supports cross-language calls (supports python and command-line calls by default).
+This is a java-based Texas Hold'em solver, fully open source, have a pio-solver-like gui and supports cross-language calls (supports python and command-line calls by default).
 Support standard Texas Hold'em and it's popular variant short-deck.

-Similar to common commercial Texas Hold'ems solvers such as piosolver, TexasHoldemSolverJava focusing on solving post-flop situations, and it's result is prefectly aligned with piosolver.
-On turn and river it's speed is even faster than piosolver, but on flop is slower than piosolver.
+Similar to common commercial Texas Hold'ems solvers such as piosolver, TexasHoldemSolverJava focusing on solving post-flop situations, and it's result is aligned with piosolver.
+On ~~turn and~~ river it's speed is even faster than piosolver, but on flop is slower than piosolver.

 Features:

 - Efficient, ~~turn and~~ river calculation speed exceeds piosolver
 - Accurate, the results are almost the same as piosolver
 - Fully open source and free
+- Have a simple gui
 - Support standard Texas Hold'em and it's popular variant short-deck
 - Focus on post-flop situations
 - Supports command line and python calls